rickbutterfield/Umbraco.GodMode/Diplo.GodMode/NuGet.md

 ## Additional Info

-**Note:** The 10.x version is for Umbraco 10/11/12.
+**Note:** The 13.x version is for Umbraco 13 (NET 8).
+The 10.x version is for Umbraco 10/11/12 (NET 6).
 The 9.x version is for Umbraco 9.
 Use 2.x for Umbraco 8 or 1.x for Umbraco 7.

 ## Configuration